 When you switch to a vegan bodybuilding diet, certain micros become even more important because they aid the muscle-building process.
 Here are the micros you’ll want to pay close attention to when you’re bulking up.

 Iron plays a crucial role in getting oxygen from your lungs to your muscles, which makes it an important nutrient when you’re trying to bulk up.
+Its also important when recovering from exercise as it helps produce proteins, hormones and cells that make sure stronger.

 Vegan Sources Of Iron: